medicare special enrollment periods

 Avoid Medicare Part D Penalties

-Suppose you move from a Medicare Advantage Plan that includes prescription drug coverage (MAPD) to a stand-alone Medicare Prescription Drug Plan (Medicare Part D).
+Suppose you move from a Medicare Advantage Plan with prescription drug coverage (MAPD) to a stand-alone Medicare Prescription Drug Plan (Medicare Part D).
 In that case, you’ll be returned to Original Medicare.

 Suppose you disenroll in a Medicare Advantage Prescription Drug Plan (MAPD) and lose your creditable prescription drug coverage.
 In that case, you may have to wait until your next enrollment opportunity to get drug coverage.
 This may cause you to pay a Part D late enrollment penalty.